Office Hours: by appointment

 Gender and Sexuality, 19th- and 20th-century America

 Eva Payne is a historian of the 19th- and 20th-century U.S. with a focus on women, gender, and sexuality and the U.S. in transnational perspective.
-She received a BA from the University of Wisconsin and a PhD in American Studies from Harvard University.
+She received a BA from the University of Wisconsin, Madison, an MDiv from Harvard Divinity School, and a PhD in American Studies from Harvard University.

-Professor Payne is also engaged in a number of public history projects.
+Payne is also engaged in a number of public history projects.
 She has worked on exhibitions of art and historical objects at museums and galleries, including the Harvard Art Museum and the Schlesinger Library on the History of Women in America.
-She is a Loeb Fellow at Harvard University for the 2017-2018 academic year.
+At the University of Mississippi, she is co-director of the Invisible Histories Project – Mississippi, a Mellon Foundation-funded project that documents and preserves Mississippi’s LGBTQ+ history through oral histories and archival collecting.